Course description

 Requirements

-• Access to a computer or workstation capable of running GIS software
+• Access to a computer or A smartphone or tablet

 • A basic understanding of data organization and an interest in spatial problem-solving